ishitha146/MedIntel-Agentic-AI-Based-Clinical-Trial-Recommender-System/README.md

 ## 📈 Future Enhancements

 * **Automatic Daily Scheduling:** Add a cron trigger to run the workflow automatically each morning.
-* **Google Sheet Output Logging:** Write all successful matches to a second sheet for reporting.
 * **Multi-Agent Extension:** Add a validation agent to recheck AI decisions.
 * **Integration with Hospital EMR:** Directly sync patient data from electronic medical records.
 * **WhatsApp Notification:** Parallel message alerts for faster doctor communication.